-West of Sheridan near Burgess Junction, the northern half of the Bighorn Mountains has 193 miles of well-marked groomed snowmobile trails through open parks along trails and through open bowls.
+West of Sheridan near Burgess Junction in the Bighorn National Forest, the northern half of the Bighorn Mountains has 193 miles of well-marked groomed snowmobile trails through open parks along trails and through open bowls.
 Plus, theres another 22 miles of ungroomed snowmobile trails and thousands of acres of unbroken powder meadows.
 A local favorite is the Bear Lodge Mountain area near Burgess Junction due to rolling hills and open meadows with deep powder.
 Also, dont miss the trail up to Bucking Mule Falls.

 The Owen Creek Parking Area for snowmobiling in the Northern Bighorns is located 5 miles south of Burgess Junction.